threefoldtech/atomicswap/docs/refund_walkthrough.md

 ## refund

-In case Bob does not withraw the stellar tokens and as such does not share the secret, Alice can withdraw her funds in the holding account. command:`stellaratomicswap [-testnet] refund refundTransaction`
+Bob does not withraw the stellar tokens and as such does not share the secret, Alice can withdraw her funds in the holding account. command:`stellaratomicswap [-testnet] refund refundTransaction`

 Bob can reclaim his bitcoins as well: